Solau92/DevJava-Projet-6-Pay_My_Buddy_App/ReadMe.md

 ## - **Running App**

 Post installation of MySQL, Java and Maven, you will have to set up the tables and data in the database. </br>
-For this, please run the sql commands present in the *DatabaseCreation.sql* and *Data.sql* files under the *resources* folder in the code base.
+For this, please run the sql commands present in the *DatabaseCreation.sql*, *Data.sql* and *DatabaseTestCreation.sql* files under the *resources* folder in the code base.

 Import the code on your computer.